Jackie Lane (footballer): Birmingham City

 Lane was demobbed in early 1953, and made his first-team debut for Birmingham on 6 April at home to Doncaster Rovers in the Second Division.
-A "big six-footer", he showed strength, an "ability to hit the heavy ball with surprising power", and a "tremendously long throw-in".
+A "big six-footer" who played in contact lenses", he showed strength, an "ability to hit the heavy ball with surprising power", and a "tremendously long throw-in".
 His volley tied the scores, Birmingham won 2–1, and the following day's Birmingham Gazette headline-writers suggested he might be the solution to the club's problems at centre forward.
 He kept his place for the remaining five games of the season and scored twice more, but Ted Purdon began the following season at centre forward, scored 15 goals from 23 matches, and it was only after Purdon's transfer to Sunderland in January 1954 that Lane returned to the side.
 He scored twice from eight league matches, half at centre forward and half at his preferred position of inside forward, in 1953–54, and appeared more regularly the following season.

 When Birmingham faced Liverpool on 11 December 1954, Lane opened the scoring after just 48 seconds, somewhat fortunately, as his shot deflected off a defender's foot leaving the goalkeeper stranded.
 By half-time, the score was 4–1, and the eventual 9–1 win remains, as of October 2021, Liverpool's record defeat in senior competition.
 He contributed six goals in the last couple of months of the season as Birmingham – in ninth place at the beginning of March and 11 points behind the leaders, albeit with games in hand – went on to win the 1954–55 Second Division title, ahead of Luton Town and Brentford on goal average.

 Although primarily used as cover for any of the forward positions in the following season, Lane played in ten First Division matches and scored once, in a 4–3 win against Manchester City.
-Lane also played in Birmingham's second match in the inaugural edition of the Inter-Cities Fairs Cup, a 1–0 win away to the Zagreb XI.
+He also played in Birmingham's second match in the inaugural edition of the Inter-Cities Fairs Cup, a 1–0 win away to the Zagreb XI.
 He and Bill Finney set up the goal for Eddy Brown after eight minutes, but Lane was substituted after half an hour because he "had found himself on the receiving end of some rough challenges from the home side and was starting to retaliate."
 That was the last of his 49 appearances for Birmingham City.
 The Sports Argus summed him up as "one of those who never let the side down.
 But being everybody's deputy has its drawbacks in that it never gets you very far."